ConnerMcCarthy/scfpalms-report-docs/README.md

 - CAIP All Users w/ Filter

 ## Creating Weekly Reports
--Copy code from the CAIP weekly report on scfpalms.com -Go to www.scfpalms.com/report/customsql/index.php and click the "Add a new query" button -Paste the code in the Query SQL bo
+1. Copy code from the CAIP weekly report on scfpalms.com
+2. Go to www.scfpalms.com/report/customsql/index.php and click the "Add a new query" button
+3. Paste the code in the Query SQL bo

--Run the "check certificate ID" report and copy the code next to the course -At the bottom edit "WHERE a.customcertid = 38" with the relevant certificate code -Edit the Run and Email options then save changes
+4. Run the "check certificate ID" report and copy the code next to the course
+5. At the bottom edit "WHERE a.customcertid = 38" with the relevant certificate code
+6. Edit the Run and Email options then save changes

 ## Moodle Table Information